james201010/ad-financial-docker-compose/README.md

 # ad-financial-docker-compose

-## Artifacts for AD-Financial running as a Docker-Compose application.
+## AD-Financial running as a Docker-Compose application.

-Then use the commands below to finish setting up the rest of the lab:
+Use the commands below to set deploy:

 ### Clone the GitHub repository